Determining Dark Matter-Electron Scattering Rates from the Dielectric Function

 is known as the loss function.
-(For the loss function in the context of millicharged DM, see Ref.~\cite{Kurinsky:2020dpb}, and in the context of the Migdal effect, see Ref.~\cite{Knapen:2020aky}.)
-The \emph{only} assumptions we have made about the DM interactions in deriving \cref{eq:THEANSWER} are (\textit{i}) that the non-relativistic Hamiltonian coupling DM to electrons takes the form

-depending only on the electron position operators $\rhat_i$ and no other operators such as spin or momentum, and (\textit{ii}) that $\hat{H}_{\mathrm{int}}$ can be treated perturbatively.
+The \emph{only} assumptions we have made about the DM interactions in deriving \cref{eq:THEANSWER} are (\textit{i}) that the non-relativistic Hamiltonian coupling DM to electrons takes the form $\hat{H}_{\mathrm{int}} = \sum_{i} V(\rhat_\chi - \rhat_i)$, depending only on the electron position operators $\rhat_i$ and no other operators such as spin or momentum, and (\textit{ii})~that $\hat{H}_{\mathrm{int}}$ can be treated perturbatively.

 The consequences of \cref{eq:THEANSWER} are of immediate importance for DM--electron scattering.
-Hamiltonians of the form of \cref{eq:HDM} arise in many common benchmark models, including those for spin-independent scattering through scalar and vector mediators.
+Spin-independent Hamiltonians arise in many common benchmark models, including those for scattering through scalar and vector mediators.
 The presence of $\mathcal W$ implies that \emph{all} of these interactions are screened.
-The importance of screening was first noted for a kinetically mixed dark photon mediator in a solid-state target~\cite{Hochberg:2015fth}, and later for a scalar mediator~\cite{Gelmini:2020xir}.
-Our results show that a scalar force which couples equally and oppositely to electrons and protons, whether short- or long-ranged, is screened \emph{exactly} like a kinetically mixed dark photon.
-As long as ion contributions to the loss function are negligible, as when $\omega$ is well above the band gap in semiconductors, mediators of arbitrary mass that couple differently to nucleons and electrons are still screened identically.
-Indeed, the screening effects from all such forces are invisible in a single-particle picture.
+The importance of screening was first noted for a kinetically-mixed dark photon mediator in a solid-state target~\cite{Hochberg:2015fth}, and later for a scalar mediator~\cite{Gelmini:2020xir}.
+Our results show that a scalar force which couples equally and oppositely to electrons and protons, whether short- or long-ranged, is screened \emph{exactly} like a kinetically-mixed dark photon.
+Furthermore, as long as ion contributions to the loss function are negligible (as in semiconductors well above the gap), forces that couple differently to nucleons and electrons are still screened identically.
+All such screening effects are invisible in a single-particle picture.

-Furthermore, since $\mathcal{W}(\bb q, \omega)$ is directly observable through electromagnetic scattering experiments, DM--electron scattering experiments can be directly calibrated in a fully data-driven way, exactly as was done for DM absorption \cite{Hochberg:2016ajh,Hochberg:2016sqx,Bloch:2016sjj} using the measured real conductivity $\sigma_1(\omega) = (\omega/4\pi)|\epsilon(0,\omega)|^2\mathcal{W}(0,\omega)$.
-In fact, the same measurements are required to model electron-coupled backgrounds at these energy scales (\textit{e.g.} Compton scattering), and thus this formalism ties event reconstruction for both signal and background to the same set of measurements.